commschamp/commschamp.github.io/_posts/2019-02-27-message-dispatch.md

 ```
 Such dispatching is implemented using [Double Dispatch Idiom](https://en.wikipedia.org/wiki/Double_dispatch)
 with **O(1)** runtime complexity.
 However, it requires the message interface
-class to such polymorphic dispatch.
+class to define such polymorphic dispatch.
 ```
 class MyHandler;